sassoftware/grafana-esp-plugin/README.md

 - [Grafana documentation](https://grafana.com/docs/)
 - [Grafana tutorials](https://grafana.com/tutorials/)

-## SAS Internal Deployment Notes
+## Installing the Plug-in
-This section is relevant only to internal users at SAS.
+The plug-in is automatically installed with the SAS Event Stream Processing app in the Microsoft Azure Marketplace.
+When SAS Event Stream Processing is deployed with the SAS Viya platform, you can install the plug-in by completing the following instructions.
 ### Prerequisites

-* SAS Event Stream Processing running in Kubernetes with User Account and Authentication (UAA), Keycloak authentication or SAS Logon authentication.
+* SAS Event Stream Processing running in the SAS Viya platform.
-* A Grafana deployment with the name `grafana`, running in the same namespace as SAS Event Stream Processing.
+* A Grafana deployment with the name grafana.
+The Grafana deployment can be in the same namespace as SAS Event Stream Processing or in a separate namespace.
-* It is recommended to have an Ingress for the Grafana deployment.
+* Ingress for the Grafana deployment, with the root URL `/grafana`.
 * A Linux environment with kubectl installed, to run the plug-in installation script.
 * Internet access, to enable the plug-in installation script to download the plug-in from [https://github.com/sassoftware/grafana-esp-plugin/releases](https://github.com/sassoftware/grafana-esp-plugin/releases).